-Work in the IPCC focuses on two computational problems that can make a wide impact in chemistry and biochemistry.
+Work in the Intel® PCC focuses on two computational problems that can make a wide impact in chemistry and biochemistry.
 The first problem is the calculation of electronic integrals, a computationally intensive step in every quantum chemistry code.
-Work is underway to develop a library for integral calculation optimized for Intel Many Integrated Core architecture, and easily integrated into quantum chemistry codes running on distributed and heterogeneous Intel Xeon and Intel Xeon Phi coprocessor platforms.
+Work is underway to develop a library for integral calculation optimized for Intel® Many Integrated Core Architecture (Intel® MIC Architecture), and easily integrated into quantum chemistry codes running on distributed and heterogeneous Intel® Xeon® and Intel® Xeon Phi™ coprocessor platforms.
 The second problem is the calculation of long-range forces in hydrodynamic N-body simulations, such as Brownian dynamics and Stokesian dynamics simulations of biological macromolecules.
 Software for simulations based on fast algorithms such as FMM and PME and designed to fully exploit the potential of today's processors will enable truly large-scale and long-timescale simulations and impact the type of science that can be performed.

 Computer scientists need knowledge in applications and associated algorithms in order to make the greatest possible performance improvements in scientific codes.
-With this goal, the IPCC will develop curricular materials in computational chemistry and biochemistry accessible to computer science students, which can be used in courses combining applications and high-performance implementation.
+With this goal, the Intel PCC will develop curricular materials in computational chemistry and biochemistry accessible to computer science students, which can be used in courses combining applications and high-performance implementation.

 - March 19 2018, Vectorization and High Performance Quantum Chemistry Software, American Chemical Society